rkaysen63/School_District_Analysis/README.md

   The revised `student_data_df` was merged with the `school_data_df` to form a new, "clean" `school_data_complete_df` that includes null ("NaN") values for THS's ninth graders' math and reading scores.

 * In creating the District Summary, `district_summary_df`, the average math and reading scores were calculated from the "clean" `school_data_complete_df`, so that the mean of math and reading scores no longer included THS's ninth graders' scores because they are "NaN".
-To illustrate, district's average math score formula using the `.mean()` function is shown below.
+To illustrate, the district's average math score formula using the `.mean()` function is shown below.

   `average_math_score = school_data_complete_df["math_score"].mean()`

   In order to calculate the passing math, reading and overall percentages, the total student count had to be revised to exclude THS's ninth graders.
-The ninth grade count was obtained using the .loc method and subtracting the total student count.
+The ninth grade count was obtained by using the `.loc[].count()`to locate "Thomas High School" and "9th" and count the number of students that meet both criteria in the dataframe.
+Then the ninth grade count was subtracted from THS's total student count.

   `ths_9th_gr_count = school_data_complete_df.loc[(school_data_complete_df["school_name"] == "Thomas High School") & (student_data_df["grade"] == "9th"), "Student ID"].count()`
   \